 Until 1995, the City of Buenos Aires was a Federal district and its gaming industry was regulated by the State Lottery of Argentina.
 In 1995 the City of Buenos Aires was decentralized from the Federal Government and adopted its own constitution.
-Under the new constitution the City of Buenos Aires issued a law prohibiting the gaming industry in the City of Buenos Aires including the gaming activities conducted on the riverboat of Casino Buenos Aires, which resulted in a jurisdictional dispute between the City of Buenos Aires and the State Lottery of Argentina.
+Under the new constitution the City of Buenos Aires including the gaming activities conducted on the riverboat of Casino Buenos Aires, which resulted in a jurisdictional dispute between the City of Buenos Aires and the State Lottery of Argentina.

 To settle the dispute, the City of Buenos Aires and the State Lottery of Argentina executed an agreement on October 30, 2003 to determine the jurisdiction of the parties in connection with gaming activities during the term of the agreement, presumably within the limits of the City of Buenos Aires and areas that have access only through the City of Buenos Aires.
-Under the agreement the State Lottery of Argentina may not authorize new casinos without approval by the City of Buenos Aires, except for approvals granted prior to the execution date of the agreement.
-Among other things, the State Lottery of Argentina was granted the right to oversee gaming operations within the city limits.
+The settlement agreement expired in December, 2015.
 See "Risk Factors-Risks Relating to the Gaming Industry and Our Business" and "Business-Litigation."